s10208233/ID_S10208233_LesterCheong_Assg2_website/README.md

 #### [Homepage - index.html](https://s10208233.github.io/ID_S10208233_LesterCheong_Assg2_website/)
 Landing page consisting of the following sections mentioned below...
 ##### Banner
+A simple banner to give an idea of what this page is about.
 ##### Pokemons
+All pokemon from the game throughout five generations are shown in the main body of the page.
+Each of these pokemons are in individual div or 'cards' have their own button to display the each Pokemon's information.
 ##### About
+Nothing much to be honest.

 ### Existing Features
 - Mobile navigation: Upon going below 850px screen size the desktop navigation bar gets hidden and only shown when the hamburger icon is active.